crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Your theme could be missing the wp_footer PHP tag.
 Your theme should be considered broken if the wp_footer PHP tag is missing.

 All WordPress themes should always have `<?php wp_footer(); ?>` PHP tag just before the closing `</body>` tag of your theme's footer.php, or you will break many plugins which generally use this hook to reference JavaScript files.
-The solution – edit your theme's footer.php and make sure this tag is there.
+The solution: edit your theme's footer.php and make sure this tag is there.
 If it is missing, add it.
 Next, be sure to test that the CAPTCHA refresh button works, if it does not work and you have performed this step correctly, you could have some other cause.

 = Spammers have been able to bypass my CAPTCHA, what can I do? =